Before jacking up the car

 Make sure the jack is securely installed in the mounting location in the vehicle body.

-6. Turn the handle counterclockwise to lower the vehicle.
+5. Connect the jack handle.
+Turn the handle clockwise to jack up the vehicle.